Free Shipping on Orders over $75 to the Contiguous US

 Selecting Roller and Sprockets for the Jang Seeder

 The Jang seeder will only work with the seed rollers.
-The seed rollers are selected based on the size of the seeds you need to plant and the spacing you want between plantings.
+The seed rollers are selected based on the seed size you need to plant and the spacing you want between plantings.
 The sprockets are the second half of the spacing setup.

 We carry the most commonly used sizes for market gardeners.
 Other sizes are available through custom orders; just let us know what you are looking for.

-Steps for selecting the proper rollers and sprockets to get planting:
+Steps for selecting the proper rollers and sprockets for planting:

-1. Check the planting guide on the seed package or seed supplier website
+1. Check the planting guide on the seed package or the seed supplier website

-2. Use hopper lid or seed packet information to select the correct size roller
+2. Use the hopper lid or the seed packet information to select the correct size roller

 3. Determine spacing